-Columbus is home to 600 acres of park land, ranked best in the country by the National Recreation and Park Association for cities the size of Columbus.
+Columbus is home to 1,000 acres of park land with over fifteen parks.
 The City Parks & Recreation Department has completed over $20 million in development projects, including the nationally recognized $8 million Mill Race Park and over 19 miles of biking/walking “People Trails”.
-Parks feature unique facilities such as an indoor ice skating rink, a skateboard park, an observation tower, as well as fishing, hiking, sporting, and golf activities.
+The parks feature unique facilities such as an indoor ice skating rink, a skateboard park, an observation tower, as well as fishing, hiking, sporting, and golf activities.
 Speaking of golf, Bartholomew County is home to multiple golf courses, including the nationally recognized Otter Creek Golf Course.

 When you are ready to take a break from all the fun you’re having in Columbus, you might enjoy heading 45 minutes north to Indianapolis to catch some of the best professional sporting events in the world.

 The Indianapolis Colts (NFL) and Indiana Pacers (NBA) call Indy home, and the world over has heard of “The Greatest Spectacle in Racing” – the Indianapolis 500, held each Memorial Day weekend at the famed Indianapolis Motor Speedway.